Poverty in Ukraine: 2022 Russian invasion of Ukraine

 The start of the 2022 Russian invasion of Ukraine has triggered a major humanitarian crisis in Ukraine: according to the United Nations Development Programme, a prolonged conflict will cause 30% of the Ukrainian population to fall below the poverty line, while a further 62% would be at risk of also falling into poverty within a year.
 The International Monetary Fund predicted that Ukraine's gross domestic product (GDP) will suffer a decrease from a minimum of 10% to a maximum of 35%; the European Bank for Reconstruction and Development also predicted that the invasion will cause a 20% decrease of Ukraine's GDP.

 Child poverty

 As in families everywhere, those with children suffer disproportionately more from poverty.
 Children are often born to young parents with limited income.
 According to the United Nations Children's Fund, childbirth benefits in Ukraine decreased the poverty rate among its beneficiaries from 66.4% to 59.9%.
 The monthly payment has not been revised since 2014, and is half the size of the officially approved subsistence level.

 Regional distribution

 The analysis of poverty was conducted using the household survey data for 2001 provided by the State Statistics Service of Ukraine.
-In 2001 32.7% of the population was living on less than UAH 150 per month per capita.
+In 2001 32.7% of the population was living on less than ₴150 per month per capita.
 In 2002 this figure declined to 26%, taking into account the introduction of a Consumer Price Index in 2002.